build-on-aws/content/posts/build-an-affirmation-app/index.md

 ## Breathe!

 Wasn't that calming?
-By using easy-to-use, beautiful tooling such as Astro.dev, Lambda, DynamoDB, API Gateway, and hassle-free web hosting, you built a lovely application that looks good and helps you feel good, too.
+By using easy-to-use, beautiful tooling such as Astro, Lambda, DynamoDB, API Gateway, and hassle-free web hosting, you built a lovely application that looks good and helps you feel good, too.
 Don't forget to hydrate, listen to soothing music, touch grass, and enjoy May!

 ## Tidy Up